es7s/holms/README.md

                             shrinking (but they still will be expanded when needed).
       --decimal             Use decimal byte offsets instead of hexadecimal.
+      --oneline             Discard all newline characters (0x0a LINE FEED) from the input.
+      --no-table            Do not format results as a table, just apply the colors to characters (equivalent to '-f char', implies '-b').
+Compatible with '-merge', '--format' and even ' --group'.
+      --no-override         Do not replace control/whitespace code point markers with distinguishable characters ('▯' to '↵', '␣' etc).
+                            Run 'holms legend' to see the details.
       -?, --help            Show this message and exit.

 [//]: # (@sub)